 School Spotlight: Glenbard East High School

-Today's School Spotlight takes us inside the home of the Rams, Glenbard East High School!
+For today's School Spotlight, David Yeomans takes us inside the home of the Rams, Glenbard East High School!

 View CBS News In